itisnow/my_transition/README.md

 The solution is a RBA.
 The true challenge is to synthesize the transition.
 The long term goal is to use a distributed version control system the allow the community to express it's own creativity.
-Each document (proposal) is a piece of legislation that could/should be sent to politician and one day be passed a law.
+Each document (proposal) is a piece of legislation that could/should be considered by politician and one day be passed a law.

-## Medium term
+### Medium term

 Create and collaborate on proposals that tackle specific socio-economic problems.
 Along the way verify if a version control system is the right platform.